-- the space is well-lit, tidy and cleaned frequently to reduce odour and pests. - bins are in good condition.
+- the space is well-lit, tidy and odour-free. - bins are in good condition.
 Order bin repairs through our website: city.sydney/binrepair - bin lid colours are correct and bins are grouped with others of the same colour. - red lid bins appear first on entry to bin rooms.